 EAP: A Valuable Tool for Supervisors

 EAP is a valuable resource for supervisors.
-This session will cover the various services offered through the EAP, how to access them, and discuss ways that the EAP can assist supervisors in managing employee issues, and how to refer employees to the EAP.
+This training will cover the various services offered through the EAP and how to access them.
+It will discuss ways that the EAP can assist supervisors in managing employee issues, including how to refer employees to the EAP.

 When Grief and Loss Impact Your Staff

 All work teams will experience grief or loss related to a colleague at some point.
-This class covers best practice responses for leaders and offers tools to help supervisors support their teams when incidents of grief and loss affect the work place.
+This training covers best practice responses for leaders and offers tools to help supervisors support their teams when incidents of grief and loss affect the workplace.

-Caregivers are exposed to significant stress and adverse events in their work due to witnessing and hearing stories of people suffering.
-If affects each caregiver differently and can manifest slowly over time.
+Caregivers and first responders are exposed to significant trauma and stress at work due to witnessing and hearing stories of people suffering as they respond to events involving death or serious injury.
+This is commonly referred to as Secondary Traumatic Stress.
+It affects each caregiver differently and can result from one adverse event, or manifest slowly over time.
+It is not unusual for caregivers to experience symptoms that spill over into their professional and personal lives.
 As a supervisor, you are charged with caring for yourself and your staff.
-This class outlines some of the common signs and symptoms associated with secondary traumatic stress and offers resources and tools to help supervisors identify signs and symptoms of concern, approach staff who may be struggling, and support their teams.
+This training is designed to help supervisors identify signs and symptoms of Secondary Traumatic Stress, learn how to approach staff who may be struggling, and support their teams.